Skip to content

 If no identity material is provided, the request MUST be evaluated under reduced assurance.

-Non-HTTP Transports (Non-Normative): MCP implementations using stdio, websocket, or other non-HTTP transports MAY convey CapiscIO identity and context via protocol-specific metadata mechanisms.
+Non-HTTP Transports (Non-Normative): MCP implementations using stdio, websocket, or other non-HTTP transports MAY convey CapiscIO identity, authority, and hop context via protocol-specific metadata mechanisms (see RFC-008 Appendix B for _meta.capiscio conventions).
 This RFC does not prescribe a canonical binding; implementations SHOULD document their chosen mechanism.

 6.2 Identity Verification